demosteveschmidt/techie-ws/EXTRAS.md

 ### Rebuild on commit

 We will update the image definition for the petclinic-image and change from a `commit sha` to the `main` branch.
 After this change, every commit to the main branch will trigger a new build.
+Make sure to change the tag: and url: lines to your values.

 ```
 $ cat dockerhub-image-main.yaml